wavefrontHQ/docs/pages/doc/wavefront_sdks.md

  </div>
 </div>

 {% include note.html content="If you want to instrument your tracing application using a Sender SDK, you won’t see span-level RED metrics by default.
-See [Instrument Your Application with Wavefront Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks) to configure your application to send span-level RED metrics using a custom tracing port." %}
+See [Instrument Your Application with Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks) to configure your application to send span-level RED metrics using a custom tracing port." %}

-A sender SDK is built into each of the other observability SDKs to enable applications to communicate with Tanzu Observability in one of two ways:
+A sender SDK is built into each of the other observability SDKs to enable applications to communicate with Operations for Applications in one of two ways:
-* Send data directly to Tanzu Observability ([direct ingestion](direct_ingestion.html)).
+* Send data directly to Operations for Applications ([direct ingestion](direct_ingestion.html)).
 This technique gets you up and running with minimal preparation, but is best suited for small-scale uses.
-* Send data to a [Wavefront proxy](proxies_installing.html), which then forwards the data to Tanzu Observability.
+* Send data to a [Wavefront proxy](proxies_installing.html), which then forwards the data to Operations for Applications.
 This technique is recommended for large-scale deployments, because the proxy provides resilience to internet outages, control over data queuing and filtering, and more.

 <!---